 SMA is caused by a mutation of the survival motor neuron gene 1 (SMN1) that is responsible for muscle development necessary to walk, eat, and/or breathe.
 This recessive (non-dominant) gene affects nerves with the spinal cord that is responsible for producing the protein necessary for normal muscle growth.
 When the SMN1 gene is mutated, it hinders muscle development and causes the nerves within the muscles to die.
 Since SMA only affects physical development, it is hard to recognize if newborn has this disease until they do not meet the typical developmental milestones.

-There are four types of SMA.
+There are five types of SMA.
 Each type is based on the age of the individual affected, the onset of muscular atrophy (lose), and the highest milestone achieved.
+Type 0 is very rare and very severe, with symptoms beginning prior to birth and is seen as decreased fetal movement in the weeks prior to delivery.
 Type I, also known as Werdnig-Hoffman disease, is typically diagnosed within the first 6 months of a child’s life.
 This is the most severe form of SMA.
 It is also the most common form of SMA, accounting for 60% of all SMA cases.
 When these babies’ muscle development is debilitated, they suffer from the inability to swallow or breathe due to respiratory failure, which may lead to death.
 Type II SMA is usually diagnosed after 6 months of age, but before two years of age.
 Children who suffer from this form of SMA are only slightly impaired.
 Those affected can sit up on their own, but do not meet the developmental milestones for motor (walking) skills.
 This causes them to need a wheelchair.
 SMA Type III is diagnosed after the child is 18 months old and up to 3 years old.
 These individuals may meet the typical milestones for walking, but will lose this ability over time.
 This also can require them to use a wheelchair.
 The rarest form of SMA is Type IV.
 This type will not affect the person until they are 35 years old (some cases as early as 18 years old).
 Type IV SMA results in only mild motor impairment.

 – State Representative Todd Hunter, District 32